JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ![](image_1.svg)

 The previous exercise used the MLDatasets package that provides many well-known datasets used in machine learning.
-One of them is the `MNIST` dataset of hand-written digits.
-However, the resulting image does not seem to be a digit.
-The reason is that images in the MNIST dataset are stored in the **width x height** format, but the Plots package assumes the **height x width** format.
+One of them is the `FashionMNIST` dataset of gray images of clothes.
+However, the resulting image is rotated 90 degrees.
+The reason is that images in the FashionMNIST dataset are stored in the **width x height** format, but the Plots package assumes the **height x width** format.
 We solve this issue by redefining the `image` function.
 We also add a [docstring](https://docs.julialang.org/en/v1/manual/documentation/) as a multiline string that describes what the function does.

 ````julia
 # /src/ImageInspector.jl